jwang1122/python/doc/python.md

 ❓What is SQL?
 ✔️SQL stands for Structured Query Language specially for relational database.
 SQLite: Python built in SQL database.

+## Window Based GUI
+❓What is tkinter?
+>✔️This framework provides Python users with a simple way to create GUI elements using the widgets found in the Tk toolkit.
+Tk widgets can be used to construct buttons, menus, data fields, etc. in a Python application.

 ## Functional Programing
 * [Understand my wrapper function](../src/timerDecorator/my_timer1.py)